-Informal bids are allowed by Fax.
+Informal bids are allowed by fax or e-mail.

-Formal bids are not allowed by Fax.
+Formal bids are not allowed by fax or e-mail.

 Specific bidding procedures have been established by the City to conform with the requirements established by law and to provide for uniform treatment of all vendors.
 Small business and minority business enterprises are encouraged to participate in the bidding procedures outlined below.